(Updated May 9, 2023)

 - Coast Guard: Lieutenant (O-3)

 Law students who become commissioned officers in one of the services branches will be assigned as attorneys.
-The Coast Guard allows officers to request non-legal assignments as does the Marines Corps after the officer’s first tour.
+Both Coast Guard and Marine Corps Judge Advocates may request non-legal assignments after their first tour.

 Each of the service branches requires commissioned officers to be U.S. Citizens.